joeattardi/web-browser-api-cookbook-website/src/examples/indexeddb/basic-crud/index.md

 ---
-title: Creating a Contact Database
+title: Creating, Reading, and Deleting Objects in a Database
 order: 1
 chapter: indexeddb
 slug: indexeddb/basic-crud